mrfratello/SyoTimer/README.md

 ## Usage

-Include the js-files which you can find in the `build` folder and call the method `syotimer`:
+Include the JavaScript file which you can find in the `build` folder.
+Then call the method `syotimer`:

 ```html
 <div class="your_selector_to_countdown"></div>